docusign/sfdc-recipe-auto-provisioning/README.md

 #### Settings
 The configuration file is app/ds_cache_defaults.py

-In addition to usernames and password, it requires the **profile_id** from SFDC that will be used for new members of your community.
+In addition to usernames and passwords, it requires the **profile_id** from SFDC that will be used for new members of your community.
 The value is stored in the file, in field *sfdc_profile_id*.

 To find the value: